goldbergyoni/nodebestpractices/README.md

 ## ![✔] 5.14.
 Assign ‘TransactionId’ to each log statement

 **TL;DR:** Assign the same identifier, transaction-id: {some value}, to each log entry within a single request.
 Then when inspecting errors in logs, easily conclude what happened before and after.
-Unfortunately, this is not easy to achieve in Node due its async nature, see code examples inside
+Unfortunately, this is not easy to achieve in Node due to its async nature, see code examples inside

 **Otherwise:** Looking at a production error log without the context – what happened before – makes it much harder and slower to reason about the issue